undisbeliever/1gam-common/standards.md

     * 32 bit variables passed via XY, With Y being loword and X being hiword
     * 16 bit variables passed via Y

-It is reccomended to append the routine's name with the variable being referenced.
+It is recommended to append the routine's name with the variable being referenced.
 For example, the following are used within `Text.s` to specify the variable used:

 _U8A
 : unsigned 8 bit A